Summer School on Randomized Techniques for Combinatorial Algorithms

 Friday: Robert Elsaesser

-*Coffee breaks will be provided, but students will be responsible for their own lunches.
+*Students will be responsible for their own lunches.

 There is some funding available; to apply please e-mail Petra Berenbrink